nrc1231/Mesa-RAS-Study/README.md

 # Requirements

-Recommended environment:

-Linux (Ubuntu 22.04)
-Docker
+This project has been developed and tested primarily in the following environment:

+- Windows 10 / 11
+- Docker Desktop for the MESSY simulation environment
-Lingua Franca compiler
+- Lingua Franca compiler
-OpenModelica
+- OpenModelica
-C++ compiler (gcc)
+- C++ compiler (e.g., MSVC)

+> The overall workflow is executed on Windows, while the MESSY framework runs inside a Docker container.
 ---

 # Research Purpose